Verizon B2B AI Tools Suite

 What I Learned

 Trust in AI is earned through transparency, not magic.
-Reps don't want AI that "just works"—they want to understand why it's suggesting what it's suggesting, so they can confidently put their name on it.
-Designing for verifiability and human control isn't a limitation—it's the path to adoption.
+Representatives don't want AI that "just works."
+They want to understand why it's suggesting what it's suggesting, so they can confidently put their name on it.
+Designing for verifiability and human control isn't a limitation.
+It's the path to adoption.

 Connection to AI/ML Design Leadership

 This project demonstrates leading discovery for AI-powered tools, partnering with data science teams, and designing for trust and adoption in an enterprise context.
-The experience shows how to move AI initiatives from "technology looking for a problem" to "user needs enabled by technology"—essential for any organization investing in AI-driven experiences.
+The experience shows how to move AI initiatives from "technology looking for a problem" to "user needs enabled by technology," which is essential for any organization investing in AI-driven experiences.